 Understand and comply with the law.

 The duty to share information can be as important as the duty to protect patient confidentiality

+Inform patients and service users about how their confidential information is used

 Any breach of the Data Protection legislation with specific reference to unauthorised use/disclosure of personal data or failure to safeguard personal data in accordance with Practice policy will be viewed as gross misconduct and may result in serious disciplinary action being taken, up to and including dismissal.
 Employees could also face criminal proceedings.

-Subject Access (SAR/DSAR)
+Subject Access (SAR)

 There is a recognised procedure (The PATIENT ACCESS TO MEDICAL RECORDS POLICY & PROXY ACCESS 2018) by which personal data is disclosed either to the data subject or to their representative.

+Individuals have the right to access and receive a copy of their personal data, and other supplementary information.
+This is commonly referred to as a subject access request or ‘SAR’.

-Any request must be completed within a maximum of one month from date or receipt, from 25th May 2018 under GDPR rules there will be no fee charged for SAR.
+Any request must be completed within a maximum of one calendar month from date received into the organisation, from 25th May 2018 under UK GDPR rules there will be no fee charged for SAR.

+Futher information and guidance can be found on the ICO website.

 Confidentiality